-Final grades will be solely a result of students' course performance.
-While I want students to feel free to meet with me and course TAs about problems or concerns, we will not adjust grades because of factors outside of the course (e.g., GPA trouble, work conflicts, personal problems, family or roommate issues, scholarship or sport eligibility issues, etc.).
+While I want you to feel free to meet with me about problems or concerns, I will not adjust grades because of factors outside of the course (e.g., GPA trouble, work conflicts, personal problems, family or roommate issues, scholarship or sport eligibility issues, etc.).

-We want students to do well, but there is also a need to be fair to all class members.
+I want you to do well, but there is also a need to be fair to all class members.